oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 Specification](#jadn-v10)], section 1.2.1.
 The following
 additional terms are defined for this document:

+ - **Classifier:** The core organizational concept of UML is the classifier, used to classify different kinds of values according to their features.
+UML is a complex specification defining many kinds of simple and structured classifiers, but the only kind used by JADN is the simple Datatype.
+Given a data value, a datatype classifier determines whether the value is an instance of a type, indicating both whether the data is valid, and if so, its logical type(s).

  - **Directed Acyclic Graph:** A directed acyclic graph (DAG) is a directed graph with no directed cycles.
 That is, it consists of vertices and edges (also called arcs), with each edge